corticometrics/fs-docker/readme.md

   - `./fs-xenial/centos6-x86_64-packages/` is where the pre-compiled libraries go
   - `./fs-xenial/freesurfer` is the [freesurfer repo](https://github.com/freesurfer/freesurfer)
   - `./fs-xenial/fs-docker` is this repo.

+The `fs-xenial` directory will get mounted to `/fs` inside the container when it is executed.

 ```
 mkdir ~/fs-xenial/bin